 A Glance at Vitamin B9

 Vitamin B9 aka folate is shown to improve energy, social activity, alertness, psychomotor speed, and mood.
 It’s a critical part of DNA and RNA synthesis, myelin synthesis, and amino acid metabolism.
-Your brain needs folate to complete the synthesis of various hormones – including ‘the motivation molecule’ dopamine, and ‘the happiness molecule’ serotonin.
+Your brain needs folate to complete the production of various hormones – including ‘the motivation molecule’ dopamine, and ‘the happiness molecule’ serotonin.

 - Folate also plays a part in the production of your red blood cells.
 As such it can aid in sustaining optimal blood flow to your brain, which will help you think clearer.